Personalized Everett Storybook ā Make His the Hero

 Everett proposed something no one had considered: what if Obsidian came to live in the shallower waters?
 What if the Pearl's light could be shared rather than hoarded?
 The ocean kingdoms agreed to Obsidian's relocation, and the trench darkness was lit with crystals that carried some of the Pearl's glow.

 Everett returned to the surface world, but the ocean never forgot.
-Now, whenever Everett visits the beach, the waves seem to whisper greetings, and sometimesāif he listens closelyāhe can hear Marlin's whistling on the wind.
+Now, whenever Everett visits the beach, the waves seem to call out greetings, and sometimesāif he listens closelyāhe can hear Marlin's whistling on the wind.

 The Heritage of the Name Everett